Coastal Autumn Decor

 Tablescapes

 For this project, I raided my craft supplies and my garden.
 I had burlap ribbon left over from when I made a cord cover for the TV.
 That became the runner.
 English ivy is growing up one of my trees so I cut some of those vines to lay as a base.
 With the cooler weather, the hydrangeas are turning amazing colours.
 I donned a raincoat and headed into the downpour to cut some.
-The white pumpkins are placed strategically to hold down the vines.
+The mini pumpkins are placed strategically to hold down the vines.
 I interspersed all this with some sand dollars that I’d collected on the beach this summer, some birch bark and faux antlers.

 coffee table